41.135: Workplace Violence

 - Any other act that a reasonable person would perceive as a threat of violence.

-- IV.
-Reporting Acts or Threats of Violence
+- D. Reporting acts or threats of violence

-- If the situation is one of immediate danger, the employee shall contact Ohio University Police Department ("OUPD" below), or local law enforcement if on a regional campus, by dialing 9-1-1, and may take whatever emergency steps are available and appropriate to protect himself, herself, or others from immediate harm.
-A report should then be placed with University Human Resources.
+- If the situation is one of immediate danger, the employee shall contact Ohio university police department ("OUPD"), or local law enforcement if on a regional campus, by dialing 9-1-1, and may take whatever emergency steps are available and appropriate to protect himself, herself, or others from immediate harm.
+A report should then be placed with university human resources.

 Proposed revisions of this policy should be reviewed by: